SnapGames/snapgames.github.io/docs/_posts/2021-02-18-testing-languages.md

 For months now, I am developping some basic layers for a futur light 2D platform framework.
 Started on Java, have a try on Javascript, and latest try on the Lua LÖVE platform, I am testing the options.

-But any language or platform I will choosen the structure of the framework remains the same:
+But any language or platform I will choose, the structure of the framework remains the same:

 ```text
 GAME